FionaVerzivolli/Credit-Score-Bias-Visualizer/README.md

 # Bias Detection Project

 This project aims to analyze and detect potential biases in credit scoring systems using a custom dataset and an implementation in C++ for the backend, alongside other tools for visualization and analysis.
+This project primarily focuses on African communities and people of African descent.

 ---